 The 1933 fire that forever altered the look of the building also altered the state of Germany and the world.
 In a climax of political hysteria, Hitler used the incident to seize total control of the government.
 This was one of the moments that directly led to World War II.
 If the Communists actually were responsible for the fire, or Hitler's own supporters, may never be known.

-After the war, the building stood in disrepair as the seat of the parliament of the German Democratic Republic was moved to Palast der Republik in East Berlin with the parliament of the Federal Republic of Germany moving to the Bundeshaus in Bonn.
+It stood in shambles throughout the war, also enduring heavy bombing.
+It was also served as a symbol for the end of the war when a soldier raised a USSR flag over the ruined Reichstag on May 2, 1945.
+After the war, the parliament of the German Democratic Republic was moved to Palast der Republik in East Berlin with the parliament of the Federal Republic of Germany moving to the Bundeshaus in Bonn.

 How to Visit the Reichstag

-As soon as you exit the elevator atop the building you are offered a comprehensive audioguide.
-It provides insightful commentary on the city, its buildings and history over the course of a 20 minute, 230-metre-long ascent up the dome.
-It is available in eleven languages: German, English, French, Spanish, Italian, Polish, Portuguese, Russian, Turkish, Dutch and Chinese.
+As soon as you exit the elevator atop the building you can pick up your set in a variety of languages.
+It provides insightful commentary on the city, its buildings, and history over the course of a 20 minute, 230-metre-long ascent up the dome.
 Special audioguides will also be available for children and for people with disabilities.

-The Berlin Reichstag is the only parliamentary building in the world that features a public restaurant; Restaurant Kaefer and its roof garden are located on the top of the Reichstag, offering breakfast, lunch and dinner at reasonable prices – breathtaking views included.
+The Berlin Reichstag is the only parliamentary building in the world that features a public restaurant.
+Restaurant Käfer at Bundestag and its roof garden are located on the top of the Reichstag, offering breakfast, lunch and dinner at reasonable prices – breathtaking views included.

 Visitor Information at the Reichstag

 - Address: Platz der Republik 1, 10557 Berlin

 - SBahn: Unter den Linden (take S1, S2, or S25)

 - Bus Station: Unter den Linden (take Bus 100)